Arax007/Netflix-clone-live-main/README.md

 # 🎬 Netflix Clone Landing Page

-This is a **Netflix-inspired landing page** built using **HTML and CSS**.
+This is a **Netflix-inspired landing page** built using **HTML, CSS and Javascript**.
 The project replicates Netflix’s homepage design, ensuring a responsive and visually appealing UI.

 ---